shenef/Boktai-Speedrunning/src/zoktai/any.md

 ## Dark City (3)

-Take the magic circle and proceed through the ↗️ door.
+Take the warp circle and proceed through the ↗️ door.

-Proceed back to where you fought Durathror, then backtrack along the route you took the coffin through.
+Proceed to where you fought Durathror, then backtrack along the route you took the coffin through.

 Once outside, proceed through the first entrance.